-SMART offers a fixed compensation rate so that revenue for the project over the next 10 to 20 years will be known from the start.
-This change has a direct effect on the monthly savings of residential solar customers.
-For example, an 8,000 watt system under the SREC-II program would generate $19,000 in savings over its life.
+SMART offers a fixed compensation rate for the project over the next 10 years.
+The incentive change had a direct effect on the monthly savings of residential solar customers.
+For example, an 8,000-watt system under the SREC-II program would generate $19,000 in savings over its life.
 However, under the SMART program the savings would be about $10,400.
 Unlike the SREC-II program, where you would get this amount above and beyond your net metering, the value of energy determined by your provider is subtracted.
 For example, if under SREC-II you would get $0.28 for every kWh you produce beyond your net metering, now under SMART it is likely to be closer to $0.18 per kWh.
-It is important to note that under both programs the customer is netting a savings over the life of a system.
+It is important to note that the customer saves money over the life of a system under both programs.
 The difference in savings, however, is substantial.

 A final detail about the SMART program is that the incentives decrease over time.
 The program has a block structure so that as each block fills up, the incentives go down.
 The block is set at 200 megawatts of solar installations.
 Once enough residents install solar to reach that cap, the block is filled and incentives decrease by 4%.
 The decrease is meant to reflect solar technology becoming more cost-effective.
 What this means for you is that the longer you wait to go solar, the less you save.

 The most cost-effective time to invest in solar for your home was yesterday.
 The only difference between the two is the amount of savings.
 There is no set date on when SREC-II will end, all we know is that it will be replaced soon.
 This means that to get the most savings, the best time to go solar is now.